tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

   end
 end

+#as the two directions (zero skills or 1 || or skills) will end in the same position, with the finalising of loops and scores being displayed, the singe finish works well at the end of our code, and draws in our final methods to complete.

 system("clear") || system("cls")
 puts "\nThank you for your input.
 Under ACME Corporation guidelines your languages skill score is #{calc_existing_skill_score(existing_skillset)}" upskill_points_assessment(available_upskills)
 ```

 _While this code format suits the purpose of the assignment question, and fulfils the requirements, if there were additional needs to scale, or save the results per entry, then the use of a class structure could be implemented, with each instance saved to file.
-This would take advantage of the Object Oriented Programming nature of Ruby._
+This would further take advantage of the Object Oriented Programming nature of Ruby._

+&nbsp;

+### Thank you for reading.
+T